Cedrus libani: Britian and Ireland

 The first Lebanon cedars in Britain were introduced by Edward Pococke, who collected seed in 1638–39 while based in Syria as chaplain to the Turkey Company; on his return to Britain, he was given the living of Childrey; a tree he planted at the Rectory there in 1646 is the oldest surviving specimen in Britain.
 Most other very early-planted trees in Britain were killed in an unusually severe winter in 1739–1740, but one planted at Peper Harow in Surrey in 1735 also survives.
 In Ireland, one at Adare Manor in County Limerick, thought to have been planted in 1645, may also be from Pococke's original import, but this is not verified.
 The species is mentioned in Sylva, or A Discourse of Forest-Trees and the Propagation of Timber by John Evelyn.
 In Britain, cedars of Lebanon are known for their use in London's Highgate Cemetery and Blenheim Palace.

+Two of the oldest cedars in Britain survive on the lawn in front of Chiswick House which was laid out by the Richard Boyle, 3rd Earl of Burlington and William Kent in the 1720s.
+At Bowood House the arboretum contains cedars, one of which in 2016 was measured at more than 126 ft making it one of the tallest in Europe.
+In the 1760s, Charles Lennox, 3rd Duke of Richmond planted some 2,000 trees at Goodwood House.
+Those that survive are among the finest examples that may be seen anywhere in the United Kingdom.

 C. libani has gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).

+France

+One of the oldest cedars in France was planted in the Jardin des Plantes in Paris in 1734 by Bernard de Jussieu.
+Another was planted in 1756 by Dom Robbe, the founder of the Jardin des Plantes d’Amiens in the Hôtel de préfecture de la Somme, Amiens.

+North America

+Cedrus libani on the western edge of the Quad, University of Washington, Seattle.

+The first cedars arrived in North America when Peter Colinson sent seed to John Bartram in Pennsylvanio in 1746.
+George Washington was buried in 1799 beneath a Cedar of Lebanon at Mount Vernon.

 Arkansas, among other US states, has a Champion Tree program that records exceptional tree specimens.
 A Lebanon cedar listed by the state is located inside Hot Springs National Park and is estimated to be over 100 years old.